Upload your CV

 Job Industry: Marketing

-This pioneering business providing opportunities to individuals to build financial security has identified an opportunity to have an expert join the business and drive the global marketing and communications alongside…
+This iconic NZ brand, which has been on a growth trajectory has identified an opportunity to have an expert join the business and drive the Digital Marketing on a global…

 Over the past couple of years, the Marketing industry has been constantly growing.
 Particularly the digital marketing sector is flourishing, and more and more job opportunities are offered to specialists.
 Furthermore, industry experts say that the Marketing industry will never be strongly affected by economic downturns as companies usually continue to invest in the acquisition of new customers and retention of old customers via marketing measures.